 … bought her cheap and painted her all over like the Hoor o’ Babylon”…

 The liner’s superior ‘make-up’ doesn’t necessarily make a lady out of her.

-and ‘e’d bid ‘er stay at home when war was declared in 1914, then initially many liner sailings were cancelled, and shipping schedules were upset for the rest of the war.
+and ‘e’d bid ‘er stay at home: When war was declared in 1914, initially many liner sailings were cancelled, and shipping schedules were upset for the rest of the war.